Automating Regression Testing: A Complete Guide To How And Why You Should Do It

 What Is Regression Testing?

-Regression testing is the process of making sure that the application’s functionality has not regressed after a change in the code has taken place.
+Regression testing is the process of making sure that a recent change in the application’s code has not affected any parts of the system and that the app functions as smoothly as it did before updates.
 There are teams that only perform regression testing after major updates to the code, such as the rollout of new functionality.
 However, in order to maintain the performance of the app on the desired level, regression testing should take place every time after there has been a change in the code — for example, after fixing a bug.

 “With the help of regression testing, we make sure that everything that operated normally continues to operate normally and that the bugs that have been previously discovered did not reemerge after the changes in the code.”